Battle of Fossalta

-The Battle of Fossalta was a battle of the War of the Guelphs and Ghibellines in Northern Italy.
+The Battle of Fossalta was a battle of the War of the Guelphs and Ghibellines in Lombardy.
 It took place in Fossalta, a small location on the Panaro River, and is especially remembered for the capture of Enzio of Sardinia, son of Emperor Frederick II of Hohenstaufen.

 Prelude

 In the spring of 1249, a Guelph Romagnol army of the Lombard League advanced to the Panaro.
-The army was composed of 3,000 knights and 2,000-foot soldiers from the Margrave Azzo VII d'Este and 1,000 knights and 800-foot soldiers of Bolognese militias from Porta Stieri, Porta San Procolo, and Porta Ravegnana.
-The army was led by the Brescian Filippo Ugoni, who had victoriously defended Milan while besieged by Emperor Frederick II, and accompanied by Ottaviano degli Ubaldini, the Cardinal of Bologna.
+The army comprises 3,000 knights and 2,000-foot soldiers from the Margrave Azzo VII d'Este and 1,000 knights and 800-foot soldiers of Bolognese militias from Porta Stieri, Porta San Procolo, and Porta Ravegnana.
+The army was led by the Brescian Filippo Ugoni, who had victoriously defended Milan while besieged by Emperor Frederick II and accompanied by Ottaviano degli Ubaldini, the Cardinal of Bologna.

-The Guelph army threatened the Ghibelline city of Modena and therefore the Modenese had requested help from Enzio of Sardinia, who was then imperial vicar in northern Italy, and resided at Cremona.
+The Guelph army threatened the Ghibelline city of Modena, so the Modenese requested help from Enzio of Sardinia, who was then imperial vicar in northern Italy and resided at Cremona.

 Enzio organised a massive army of 15,000 men, composed of Imperial Germans and Lombard Ghibellines from Cremona and Modena.
-He led the army across the Po by using his self-constructed bridge at Bugno.
+He led the army across the Po using his self-constructed bridge at Bugno.
 They arrived at the Fossalta stream, some 5 km north of Modena.

 Battle

 Both armies faced each other for days, yet none dared to attack the other.
 On 26 May 1249, Enzio ordered his troops to assume a formation: he split his army into three corps and positioned them into two lines.
 Ugoni divided his forces into four corps on a broad line.
 Once the 2,000 additional troops from Bologna had arrived, Ugoni charged for battle.

 At dawn, the Guelph army furiously attacked Enzio.
-After a long struggle the Guelphs were brought to a halt, but Bolognese attacks continued all morning and all day long.
+After a long struggle, the Guelphs were halted, but Bolognese attacks continued all morning and all day.
 The Imperial army resisted each attack, but the skirmish was fierce and bloody.
-By evening the Imperial line was bent and Enzio's horse was killed underneath him.
-The Bolognese advanced and the Imperial force started to flee.
-The fleeing Imperial force, who fought with the network of canals and streams in their back, were now an easy target for the Bolognese and many were killed or taken prisoner.
+By evening, the Imperial line was bent, and Enzio's horse was killed underneath him.
+The Bolognese advanced, and the Imperial forces started to flee.
+The fleeing Imperial force, who fought with the network of canals and streams in their back, was now an easy target for the Bolognese, and many were killed or taken prisoner.